Administrative Policies and Procedures Manual - Policy 2180: Foreign Nationals

 3. Immigration Status

 The immigration status granted to a foreign national by the INS determines whether a payment can be legally made to a foreign national and, if so, what types of payments can be legally made.
 While a visa permits entry into the U.S., the immigration status is designated on Form I-94 Arrival/Departure Record completed at the port of entry.
-The University Office of International Programs and Studies (http://geo.unm.edu/) can provide assistance with immigration issues.
+The University's Global Education Office (http://geo.unm.edu/) can provide assistance with immigration issues.
 Exhibit A. of this policy provides more information on immigration status.

 3.1.
 Visa Waiver Program